Walk-Run-N-Rolls

-A Walk-Run-N-Roll (WRNR) is a great way to raise awareness and funds for rare neuroimmune disorders.
+Are you thinking of hosting an event in your area?
+Walk-Run-N-Rolls (WRNRs) are a great way to raise awareness and funds for rare neuroimmune disorders.
 We here at SRNA greatly rely on people like you to help us advocate for our community through our educational programming, the training of clinicians, funding research, and much more!

 When should I schedule my walk?